 - Women – W

-- A real-estate agent based out of New York will be highly inclined to understanding the answer to this question: Which type of houses are preferred by the residents of New York City? –
+- Q3.
+A real estate agent based out of New York will be highly inclined to understand the answer to this question: Which type of houses are preferred by the residents of New York City?

 - Apartments – A